ghc/ghc/README.md

 * Build GHC using `shake-build/build.sh` or `shake-build/build.bat` (on Windows) instead of `make`.
 You might want to enable parallelism with `-j`.
 We will further refer to the build script simply as `build`.
 If you are interested in building in a Cabal sandbox or using Stack, have a look at `build.cabal.sh` and `build.stack.sh` scripts.
+Also see [instructions for building GHC on Windows using Stack][windows-build].

 Using the build system
 ----------------------